Autobiography of a Geisha: Geisha career

-While Masuda was recovering the hospital, she and Karuta pledged to commit suicide by throwing themselves in front of a train; however, after Karuta had carried Masuda to the tracks on her back, they backed away from the train before it hit them, leading to Masuda falling on her broken leg and leaving her with a serious infection by the following day.
+While Masuda was recovering in the hospital, she and Karuta pledged to commit suicide by throwing themselves in front of a train; however, after Karuta had carried Masuda to the tracks on her back, they backed away from the train before it hit them, leading to Masuda falling on her broken leg and leaving her with a serious infection by the following day.
 It took several days to heal, nearly requiring amputation and ultimately leaving Masuda with a large scar that she was self-conscious of for the rest of her life.
 Masuda's real mother came to visit her for just four days, leaving Masuda alone in the hospital once again.
 She eventually recovered and returned to the okiya, where she debuted as an apprentice.

 As Masuda got closer to becoming a full-fledged geisha, her work became increasingly sexual in nature; upon debuting, Masuda underwent a practice known as mizuage with a man nicknamed Cockeye.
-After this, Masuda was sold four more times by the owner of the okiya under the pretense of having never undergone it, generating a huge profit for the okiya.
+After this, Masuda was sold four more times by the owner of the okiya under the pretense of having never had sex, generating a huge profit for the okiya.
 A year later, Cockeye bought out her contract as a geisha and she went to live with him and his mistress.
 Masuda despised Cockeye, eventually convincing him to let her get a job at a factory.
 There, she caught the eye of a man named Motoyama, and they quickly fell in love; however, she was unable to keep their relationship from Cockeye and had to stop seeing Motoyama.
 Upon receiving a letter stating that he was leaving, Masuda once again attempted suicide by trying to drown herself; however, she was pulled out by someone who happened to be fishing nearby.